clubside/clubside-web-components/README.md

 #### Appearance

 The component has a number of internal styles that I probably need to work on since my pages are based on a full reset.
 In your own `CSS` you will need to specify dimensions for the component so all the internal elements can scale to that size.
+The example page shows how using `aspect-ratio` you can hint to the user the dimensions of the image you require.
+You can style the `border` of the component and hopefully in the future I will support styling the media formats supported icons as well as the buttons.

 #### Form support